 Be ready – We need to stay devoted to prayer and keep

-the embers burning in our hearts for the things of the Lord, not allowing the
+the embers burning in our heart for the Lord, not allowing the

 fire to quench.
 Jesus often commanded us to stay on the alert, this being His

-main advice for the Church.
+main advice for the Church in the last days.
 We read the Bible, we go to church and we

 fellowship with the brethren, but staying on the alert refers primarily to